pbaronti/Parent/README.md

 ![Old warning](resources/images/old_warning.png)

-Moreover, new versions of Android OS require you to allow running apps in overlay mode.
+Moreover, newer versions of Android OS require you to allow running apps in overlay mode.
-Android will show you a list of all apps allowed to run in overlay mode; look for StepLogger and enable it, as well:
+Android will show you a list of all apps allowed to run in overlay mode; look for StepLogger, click it, and enable it to run over other apps:

 ![List overaly mode](resources/images/list_over.png)